iotaledger/wasp/readme.md

 The test `TestSend10Requests0Sec` goes through the following steps:

 - starts 1 Goshimmer node and 4 Wasp nodes in the background
-- imports distributed private BLS keys of 3 testing smart contracts to all 4 Wasp nodes.
+- imports distributed private BLS keys of several testing smart contracts to all 4 Wasp nodes.
-Committees of Wasp nodes can generate distributed keys itself but for testing purpose and determinism we import pre-generated keys as well as other SC data from file `keys.json`.
+Committees of Wasp nodes can generate distributed keys itself but for the purpose of testing and determinism we import pre-generated keys as well as other SC data from file `keys.json`.
-- creates bootup records for all 3 test smart contracts in all 4 Wasp nodes
+- creates bootup records for all test smart contracts in all 4 Wasp nodes
 - creates **origin transaction** for one of testing smart contracts and sends it to the Value Tangle (Goshimeer)
 - activates the testing smart contract on the committee of Wasp nodes.
 - at this point smart contract is active and ready to accept requests.
 The testing smart contract